 A British native wildflower found in meadows across the country, but now sadly much less commonly than previously.
-Finely cut foliage topped by myriads of tiny golden flowers in June and July.
+Finely cut foliage topped by myriads of tiny golden flowers in June and July which fill the air with a honey scent.

 Common name(s): Lady's Bed Straw, Cheese Rennet, Golden Dust, Lady's Tresses, Robin Run The Hedge, Halfsmart, Maiden's Hair, Rennet Weed, Petty Mugget.